 Oh... the orange line is blinking... that means there is an interruption between the server and the socket we will have to send out an technician.
 I know there is, I know it's at your end I have told everyone since last Thursday you need to send a technician out.

-OK it will take up to 48 hours for someone to come out.
-What you'd hear now is silence as I have hung up on this guy, I would much have preferred to be using an old fashioned phone with a meaty crash as I banged down the receiver, it's hard to get that effect by clicking the "end call" button on an iPhone.
+preferred to be using an old fashioned phone with a meaty crash as I banged down the receiver, it's hard to get that effect by clicking the "end call" button on an iPhone.
 Curse you Apple and your sleek, sexy and silent functionality.

-By this time you can imagine my state of frustration.
-I express this back at the office and the very capable office administrator who looks after me on issues like this gets straight back onto the complaints line and tells them it's outrageous how this has been mismanaged.
+administrator who looks after me on issues like this gets straight back onto the complaints line and tells them it's outrageous how this has been mismanaged.

 She extracts out of TM complaints an undertaking to send a technician straight up on Monday night to fix the problem and they will call when they arrive.

 I play it safe and stay at home and watch some TV (did you know a mother shark can give birth to 40 pups?
-Or that only one in a 1000 baby turtles survive after they hatch on beaches and they will often in built up areas head towards street lights instead of the ocean reducing even more their chances of survival) and the hours pass and of course no one calls or turns up and with all the lights turned out I just see the pleading orange light reflected on the ceiling, but in the name of getting a good night's sleep I try not to fixate on it and get my blood boiling.
+Or that only one in a 1000 baby turtles survive after they hatch on beaches and they will often in built up areas head towards street lights instead of the ocean reducing even more their chances of survival) and the hours pass and of course no one calls or turns up and with all the lights turned out I

-In a blind and pathetic optimism, despite yet another day passing when I can't do my critical morning Skype conference calls to various other offices and North America from home, I drag myself into the office and I decide it's a brand new day and maybe we'll get someone who can actually help at TM.
+Skype conference calls to various other offices and North America from home, I drag myself into the office and I decide it's a brand new day and maybe we'll get someone who can actually help at TM.

-Once again our office admin calls and lambastes TM for saying they would finally turn up and then not turning up, what follows is another round of denial that it is anyone's fault and going back to square one again.
+lambastes TM for saying they would finally turn up and then not turning up, what follows is another round of denial that it is

 I have a call put through to me from someone who can ultimately fix all this I am told.